-Ready for dinner, John and I take a short walk to Penticton’s newest brewery, Neighbourhood Brewing.
+Ready for dinner, John and I take a short walk to one of Penticton’s newest breweries, Neighbourhood Brewing.
 We get a table looking out on the spacious, family-friendly and dog-friendly patio, packed with people laughing and enjoying the evening.

 Owned by three lifelong best friends and their families, the space is very welcoming.
 One of the owners, also named John, brings me my beer and shares that to them, Neighbourhood means family, and everyone is welcome here.
 I enjoy the Pizzazz Lychee Sour while John tells me about the beer line-up.
 They have 20 Neighbourhood beers on tap, three from sister brewery Yellow Dog Brewing in Port Moody, plus three ciders and four local wines, and 10 taps available exclusively for growler fills.
 He also encourages me to come back and try something new as they release a small batch of R&D beer every Friday.

 Starving, we order a selection of spicy tacos and burritos, which I enjoy with the Sunshine City Passion Fruit Wheat Ale.
 The dishes are served with four fresh house-made sauces.
 My husband John adds the spiciest sauce to his burrito while I go with the milder Green Jaguar Avocado Jalapeno salsa sauce.
 The food is filling and delicious, which we enjoy while the early evening sun streams onto the patio.
 Penticton’s Neighbourhood Brewing has quickly become a must-visit stop.

 We decide to walk off our delicious dinner along the boardwalk at Okanagan Lake.
 We enjoy the light breeze from the lake as we walk from the SS Sicamous to the iconic Peach and watch the sunset on a perfect Penticton evening before returning to our hotel.

 1 more photos...